patternfly/patternfly-org/packages/v4/src/content/design-guidelines/components/tree-view/tree-view.md

 ### Adding icons to a tree view

 Add icons to a tree view if you want to visually representing the type of items in a tree.
 For example, a folder system.
-If you choose to add icons to a tree view, apply the icons on all items in a tree or leave the items without children empty, to maintain consistency.
+If you choose to add icons to a tree view, apply the icons on all items in a tree or leave the items without children iconless, to maintain consistency.
 We don’t recommend using icons and checkboxes at the same time due to the large indentation and loss of space it would result in.

 <img src="./img/with-icons.png" width="761" />